-This User Manual concerns the PCE-28/Modbus, PRE-28/Modbus pressure transmitters and the SGE-25.Smart/Modbus, SGE-25S.Smart/Modbus level probes with the output signal Modbus RTU///4-20 mA and manufactured after July 2014, provided with at least software version 14 and PCB (printed circuit board) version 48.
+This User Manual concerns the PCE-28/Modbus, PRE-28/Modbus pressure transmitters and the SGE-25.Smart/Modbus, SGE-25S.Smart/Modbus level probes with the output signal Modbus RTU/4-20 mA and manufactured after July 2014, provided with at least software version 14 and PCB (printed circuit board) version 48.
 It is a supplement to the User Manuals numbered: DTR.PCE.PRE-28.02(ENG), DTR.SG...05(ENG).
 The permissible environment and operating parameters, product materials, process connections, degree of protection of the housing and measuring ranges are the same as in PCE-28, PRE-28, SGE-25.Smart, SGE-25S.Smart products.

 Process variables and other configuration data can be read using the protocol Modbus RTU.
 To perform configuration or calibration of the transmitter, you need a PC, the converter RS-232/RS-485, USB/RS-485 port and the configuration software Modbus Configurator from Aplisens.

-In addition to the interface RS485/Modbus RTU, the transmitters provided with at least software version 14 and PCB version 48 can be used in current loop mode (4-20 mA).
+Exi transmitters, provided with software version at least 14 and PCB version 58, have an RS485/Modbus RTU interface without the possibility of using in the 4-20 mA current loop mode.